16 Red Flags an Online Review Is Fake

 The review features tons of exclamation points

 Another tip-off is the abuse of exclamation points.
 Real reviewers will use a variety of punctuation where fake reviews rely heavily on extreme praise peppered with exclamation points and emojis.
-Next, check out the best ways to protect yourself online.
+You can avoid fake reviews, hackers, and scammers, if you follow the best ways to protect yourself online.